pantheon-systems/documentation/source/content/guides/quickstart/08-ui-changes.md

 1. When the deployment finishes, click <Icon icon="new-window-alt" text="Site Admin"/> to go to your Test site.
 Here you’ll notice that your theme is installed, but not active/enabled.
 You’ll also find that your content has been pulled “down” from Live.

 1. Activate/enable your theme.
-Again, if you need help with this step, see the [WordPress Codex](https://codex.wordpress.org/Using_Themes) or [Drupal Documentation](https://www.drupal.org/docs/user_guide/en/extend-theme-install.html).
+If you need help with this step, see the [WordPress Codex](https://codex.wordpress.org/Using_Themes) or [Drupal Documentation](https://www.drupal.org/docs/user_guide/en/extend-theme-install.html).

 1. Review your Test site.

 ## Deploy to Live

 1. Does everything look correct?
-If yes, go back to your **Site Dashboard** > <Icon icon="cardio" text="Live"/> tab > <Icon icon="refresh" text="Deploys"/>.
+If yes, go to **Site Dashboard** > **Live** tab > **Deploys**.

 1. Add a Deploy Log Message (optional), then click **Deploy Code from Test to Live Environment**.

 1. Activate/enable your theme.
-Again, if you need help with this step, see the [WordPress Codex](https://codex.wordpress.org/Using_Themes) or [Drupal Documentation](https://www.drupal.org/docs/user_guide/en/extend-theme-install.html).
+If you need help with this step, see the [WordPress Codex](https://codex.wordpress.org/Using_Themes) or [Drupal Documentation](https://www.drupal.org/docs/user_guide/en/extend-theme-install.html).

 Congratulations!
-You just performed on-server development.
+You just performed on-server development to make changes to your UI.
 You made changes on your Dev site, reviewed them on your Test site, then deployed them to Live.